Tips for the BNP Paribas Real Estate graduate assessment centre

 - a written exercise

-Kim Brumley, resourcing manager (associate director) at BNP Paribas Real Estate, says: ‘Our assessment centres start off with a group exercise, which is a bit of fun, helps to break the ice and makes the graduates feel at ease.
+Kim Brumley, director at BNP Paribas Real Estate, says: ‘Our assessment centres start off with a group exercise, which is a bit of fun, helps to break the ice and makes the graduates feel at ease.
 Then some graduates will have a competency-based interview first while others start preparing for their individual analysis exercise.
 The analysis exercise involves working through a case study of a company looking to relocate their business; the graduates have to review the data of two different sites and give advice on which location out of the two they would recommend and why.
 They then have to deliver their findings via a one-to-one presentation to an assessor.
 All graduates at the assessment centre complete all of the exercises and finish off by writing a business report of their recommendations from the earlier case study.’

 How are candidates assessed?